 If your Mac sleeps or wakes unexpectedly

-If your Mac doesn’t go to sleep when you expect it to, or if it wakes up unexpectedly, you may need to change your sleep preferences.
+If your Mac doesn’t go to sleep when you expect it to or if it wakes up unexpectedly, you may need to change your sleep settings.
 If that doesn’t work, something may be waking your Mac.

 Check your system’s sleep settings

-If you’re using a Mac desktop computer: Click Energy Saver .
-To set the amount of time that should pass before your computer goes to sleep, drag the “Turn display off after” slider.
+To set the amount of time that should pass before your computer goes to sleep, do one of the following:

 Check your system’s network access setting

 Other users may be waking your Mac remotely to use its shared resources.
-If you don’t want this to happen, choose Apple menu > System Preferences, then do one of the following:
+If you don’t want this to happen, choose Apple menu > System Settings, then do one of the following:

 People using shared services on your Mac can prevent it from sleeping.
 For example, they may be using a printer connected to your Mac or accessing shared files stored on it.
 If you don’t want this to happen, you can turn off any services you don’t need to use.

 On your Mac, choose Apple menu > System Settings, click General in the sidebar, then click Sharing on the right.
 (You may need to scroll down.)

 Turn off the service you don’t need to use.